workshopper/learnyoureact/exercises/components/problem.en.md

 To render a React Component, create a local variable that starts with an upper-case letter.

+JSX allows you to write near-HTML inline in your JavaScript, rather than writing JavaScript code that creates and modifies DOM nodes.

 React's JSX uses the upper vs. lower case convention to distinguish between local component classes and HTML tags.